-You may have an infection in your pleura.
-Or you may have a cancer in your pleura.
+You may have an infection or a mass in your lung.
+A mass or tumour can be benign or malignant.
+Benign means that it is not a cancer.
 Malignant means that it is a cancer.
-Your doctor will tell you if this is a cancer.
+Your doctor will tell you what type of mass you have.